jamesvalles/businesscardapp/README.md

 -Update business card details and saves to database -Remove business card from dashboard
 -User can logout/login and is authenticated.
+-Search for a card by person's full name.
+-If using a webcam to add card, image is store in firestore and base64 image is retrieved and displayed if available, if not default card will show.

 **Adding Card**